wroberts/nltk_tgrep/README.rst

 Requirements:
 -------------

-- Python 2.6 or better (should work with Python 3)
+- Python 2.6 or better, or Python 3.3 or better
 - future_ (for Python 2)
 - NLTK, version 3.0.0 or better
 - pyparsing